 The two concepts, chaos and fractals, have been established as universal concepts underlying such phenomena.
 Dr. Mandelbrot and Dr. Yorke utilized, respectively, the terms fractal and chaos and elucidated their fundamental properties.
 They have provided new frameworks for understanding complex phenomena, and have defined both their foundations and their applications.

 Field of Visualizing Techniques in Medicine

-Discovery of the principle for functional magnetic resonance imaging
+Discovery of the principle for functional magnetic resonance imaging for Brain Function Research,

 Dr. Seiji Ogawa